Luca Righini

-Luca Righini (born 25 December 1990) is a former Italian professional footballer who pays as a midfielder for La Fiorita in San Marino.
+Luca Righini (born 25 December 1990) is a former Italian professional footballer who pays as a midfielder for Tre Penne in San Marino.

 Career

 Cesena

 Born in Cesena, Emilia–Romagna, Righini started his career at A.C.
 Cesena.
 In 2006–07 season he was the member of Cesena's Allievi U17 team.
 From 2007 to 2010 he played for the reserve in the "spring" league.

 Righini played once for the first team in January 2009.